Molly Picon

-Molly Picon (מאָלי פּיקאָן; Malka Opiekun; February 28, 1898 – April 5, 1992) was an American actress of stage, screen, radio and television, as well as a lyricist and dramatic storyteller.
+Molly Picon (מאָלי פּיקאָן; Malka Opiekun; February 28, 1898 – April 5, 1992) was an American actress of stage, screen, radio and television.
+She was also a lyricist and dramatic storyteller.

 She began her career in Yiddish theatre and film, rising to a star, before transitioning into character roles in English-language productions.
 She is most widely known for her role as Yente the Matchmaker in the 1971 musical film Fiddler on the Roof.

 Early life

 Picon was born in New York City to Jewish emigrants Louis (Opiekun) Picon and Clara (Ostrovsky) Picon.
 Her father was from Warsaw and her mother from near Kyiv.
 The family began living in Philadelphia, Pennsylvania, when she was three years old.

 Career

 Picon became a star of the Yiddish Theatre District, performing in plays in the District for seven years.
 Picon was so popular in the 1920s, many shows had her adopted name, Molly, in their title.
 In 1931, she opened the Molly Picon Theatre.